+91 9999466225 info@anujjindal.in

 • Work on improving digital payment innovation like Wallets, Payment Banks etc. to enhance payment efficiency, security, and adoption

-• Internal Debt Management
+• Internal Debt Management:

 • Manage auctions for government securities on behalf of the Central and State Governments.